mj0nez/autoJ/README.md

-# auotJ - ROI measurement for image sets with Fiji
+# autoJ - ROI measurement for image sets with Fiji

 A Jython based script to automate ROI measurement for a set of images with Fiji.
 Users choose a directory containing the images as well as optional arguments